Renzodef/HTML-CSS-JavaScript/README.md

 ## Node.js Basics
 It contains examples of the basic functions of Node.js, such as asynchronous input/output and HTTP requests.

+## Templates
+It contains templates of elements to use in other projects such as separators, preloaders and social media buttons.

 ## WebApps
-It contains examples of little WebApps and templates of elements to use in other projects made with interactions between HTML, CSS and JavaScript.
+It contains examples of little Web Applications made with interactions between HTML, CSS and JavaScript.